torchmix/torchmix/examples/partial/README.md

 ### Storing and Exporting Configurations

-Once you've created your `MixModule` object, you can use the store and export methods to store its configurations in hydra's `ConfigStore` and export them to a YAML file, respectively.
+Once you've created your `Component` object, you can use the store and export methods to store its configurations in hydra's `ConfigStore` and export them to a YAML file, respectively.

 For example: